-If you have incurred expenses because of children who were not part of the household, you can claim a deduction of up to \leq 4,020 per year per child and up to \leq 4,422 as from the tax year 2023.
+If you have incurred expenses because of children who were not part of the household, you can claim a deduction of up to \notin 4,422.

 The child allowance takes into account expenses incurred by the taxpayer for children who are not part of the taxpayer's household (descendants or stepchildren even in the event of dissolution of the marriage, adopted children and their descendants and children taken in permanently) but who are mainly maintained and educated by the taxpayer.
 These expenses cannot be deducted as exceptional expenses.